 Nonnie Shivers partners with employers and managers in three primary ways: litigation avoidance through proactive and maximally compliant 50-state counseling and training; complex workplace investigations including at the C-Suite level; and litigating legally complex and factually challenging cases to defend employers actions.

 Shareholder - Silberman Law P.C.

-Mickey Silberman is the founder of and a Shareholder with Silberman Law PC.
-For more than 25 years Mickey has represented employers throughout the nation in every industry regarding affirmative action, OFCCP, pay equity, and Diversity, Equity & Inclusion.
+Mickey Silberman is the founder of Silberman Law, PC.
+For almost 30 years Mickey has represented employers throughout the nation in every industry regarding affirmative action, OFCCP, pay equity, and Diversity, Equity & Inclusion.
 He is a nationally recognized expert and public speaker in these areas.
-Mickey helps employers navigate the often tricky world of systemic EEO and he provides to his clients creative, practical and strategic counsel and legal representation.
+Mickey helps employers navigate the often tricky world of “systemic EEO”.
+He provides creative, practical and strategic counsel and legal representation.

 Jane Suhr is the Regional Director of the U.S. Department of Labor’s Office of Federal Contract Compliance Programs Pacific Region.
 In this role, she leads the Pacific Region’s enforcement, outreach, and compliance assistance programs and policies to carry out the mission and objectives of the Agency.
 Ms. Suhr has devoted her career to government service and protecting the rights of American workers.

 Adam Swanlund, Compensation Manager with over 18 years of experience in HR and Compensation in industry leading companies, will provide an overview of Elevance Health’s (formerly Anthem's) innovative approaches to pay transparency using workplace equity to better attract, retain and engage their employees.
 This is Adam's first NILG.